 10. Not branding your invoices

 Customizing your invoices so that they reflect your brand encourages customers to pay the invoice on-time and sets you apart from competitors.
-When creating an invoice template for your brand, select a color that not only reflects your brand, but also influences the customer.
+When creating an invoice template for your brand, select a color that not only reflects your brand but also influences the customer.
 For example, blue is associated with trustworthiness and professionalism.
-Also include a logo.
+Also, include a logo.
 It’s been found that you are 3x more likely to get paid if you add a company logo to your invoice.

 About the Author:

-John Rampton is an entrepreneur, investor, online marketing guru and startup enthusiast.
-He is founder of the online invoicing company Due.
+John Rampton is an entrepreneur, investor, online marketing guru, and startup enthusiast.
+He is the founder of the online invoicing company Due.
 John is best known as an entrepreneur and connector.
 He was recently named #2 on Top 50 Online Influencers in the World by Entrepreneur Magazine and a Blogging Expert by Time.
 He currently advises several companies in the San Francisco Bay area.